Awi-24/Awi-24/README.md

 :united_nations: Inglês/English :united_nations:
 <br>
 <br>
 Hello!
 My name is Adrian and I'm studying Computer Engineering.
-I'm on the fourth semester.
+I'm on the fith semester.
 I'm learning Front-End development on my free time and I'm an intern on Ford Brasil in the P&D division.
 <br>
 <br>
 <div align="center">